jbarratt/serialized-hugo/content/post/load_testing_vegeta.md

 slug = "load-testing-with-vegeta-and-python"
 +++

-When trying to make scalable computer systems, it's almost impossible to fully simluate all the ways things can break.
+When trying to make scalable computer systems, it's almost impossible to fully simulate all the ways things can break.
 However, it's very easy to simulate *some* of sorts of things that may break you -- and it's well worth learning at least the easy lessons early and often.
 (Especially if it prevents a late night freaked out phone call :sleeping:).

 I speak to a lot of people who want to have a scalable website or service -- it's the first thing they mention in a discussion -- but pre-production load testing is a suprisingly rare practice.